|Physical description||Paint, Wood|

 Second World War, 1939-1945

-Model Air Raid Warden Training Buildings - town hall tower
+Model Air Raid Warden Training Buildings - church with tower

 Wooden model of a church building painted red/brown.
 The building is designed to "collapse" into six parts that include the main building, a tower, a portico and three smaller wings.
 There are three windows on each side of the building, painted yellow with a black outline.
 The portico locates at the opposite end to the tower and is painted with three windows and an arched window.
 The tower has a pair of windows painted on all four sides at the top of the tower, and its top is rounded and painted blue.
 A porch and a side wing attach to the tower.
 Makings on the building indicate some sections may be missing; the separate pieces have at some stage been attached with chewing gum.